JDygard/belltini/readme.md

 ### Horizontal Overflow
 After giving the navbar a fixed position at the top of the page, the developer discovered that a small overflow outside the body of the page was permitting horizontal scrolling.
 Though minor, it bore correcting.
 By eliminating nodes of code one-by-one, the culprit was discovered to be the hamburger button on the navbar.
 As far as the developer can tell, it would require a complete restyling of the nav element in order to correct without ruining the overall look of the page.
 Bug was fixed by restricting the viewport to the intended width of the page.

+### Load Times
+After finishing the bulk of the page, it was discovered that load times were egregious, particularly when viewed on a mobile device.
+Most of the images on the site were delivered in .png format, so a total refit was undertaken, converting every image on the site into .jpg, and reducing the overall resolution of some elements.

 [Back to Top](#belltini)
 ***